-All OE employees shall have a smartphone.
+All employees shall have a smartphone.
 Smartphone means a cellular phone or other mobile device built on a mobile operating system and possessing advanced computing capability.
-OE employees are expected to have a smartphone to perform the following specifics, along with other essential functions not listed:
+Employees are expected to have a smartphone to perform the following specifics, along with other essential functions not listed: